MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/webapi/execute-batch-operations-using-web-api.md

 ---
-title: "Execute batch operations using the Web API (PowerApps Common Data Service for Apps)| MicrosoftDocs"
+title: "Execute batch operations using the Web API (Common Data Service for Apps)| Microsoft Docs"
 description: "Batch operation lets you group multiple operations in a single HTTP request.
 Read how to execute batch operations using the Web API" ms.custom: "" ms.date: 06/15/2018